deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 It wasn't a big strong Adam bear-hug like she'd grown used to.
 It was the hug she *needed*, a caring one full of real concern and upset for her.
-She didn't second-guess herself – she just returned it, and they just stood there for a while, rocking gently in the middle of the room.
+She didn't second-guess herself---she just returned it, and they just stood there for a while, rocking gently in the middle of the room.

 “I uh…I have a new year's resolution I was going to make.”
 Sean